Natural Vision is clear. Clear vision is natural. Seeing clearly happens naturally and effortlessly.

 Natural Vision Improvement

-Natural Vision Improvement is an educational and experiential approach to improving your eyesight…
+Natural Vision Improvement is an educational approach to improving eyesite…

 The Bates Method

-The Bates Method was pioneered and developed by ophthalmologist William H. Bates, MD…
+The Bates Method was pioneered and developed over 100 years ago by ophthalmologist William H. Bates, MD…

 Natural Vision Coaching

-As a Natural Vision Coach, Yoga Teacher and Massage Therapist, I take an integrative approach...
+As a Certified Natural Vision Coach, Yoga Teacher and Massage Therapist, I take an integrative approach...

 Trying to explain Natural Vision is like trying to explain hearing, touch, taste and smell.
 Like the other four senses, Natural Vision is more easily experienced.

-This is what Natural Vision Coaching is about, helping you to experience Natural Vision Improvement and regain your Natural Vision.
+This is what Natural Vision Coaching is about, guiding you in experiencing your Natural Vision.

 Who Can Benefit?